gameblabla/mednafen-gcw/release/Readme.txt

 put the file mednafen-09x.cfg in /media/home/.mednafen.
 If the folder ".mednafen" does not exist, create it and place the file there.

-Then, put both opk files in /media/data/apps.
+Then, put all opk files in /media/data/apps.
 You should then find them in the "Emulators" section.

-For your PSX isos, use Mednafen PSX and for the other cores, use Mednafen.
+PCFX requires a BIOS called pcfx.rom to be placed in /media/home/.mednafen PC Engine CD games requires a syscard called syscard3.pce. (same directory)